Metakira/starter-hugo-academic/content/_index.md

               * Conceptualization and prototyping of RFID based Installation with Raspberry Pi
               * Data channeling and instrumentation of Kuka Robot
               * Creating motion graphics clips for VJ sets
+              * Worked on an interactive installation for the release of a limited edition vodka by Johnnie Walker, in collaboration with Air-ink and Shilo Suleman

         - title: Assistant Researcher
           company: Indian Sonic Research Organization